 - Most small to medium shops don’t accept cards, so it’s better to bring cash with you.

 - Both credit and debit cards are accepted to mall shops and restaurants.
 Visa and Mastercard are the most accepted card in the Philippines.

 - To avoid suspected fraud in using your cards in the Philippines, inform your bank or credit card agency beforehand regarding your travel.

 - Food, beverages, and other essential commodities are cheaper than in western or middle eastern countries.

 - You can install apps on your smartphones like Gcash or Paymaya for cashless payments too.

-They say money can’t buy happiness, right!
-But money can help you reach satisfaction, especially when traveling!
-Wherever you go, whichever country you will visit, it’s a must to know and understand its currency.
-You’ll be better of when buying stuff you need, paying for meals, transport, etc. And please forget not to tip!
-Giving a tip is an excellent way of reciprocating that wonderful experience regardless if it was positive or negative.
-Enjoy your travel and stay in the Philippines (my home country).
+They say money can’t buy happiness, don’t they?
+Nevertheless, money can help you achieve satisfaction, especially when traveling!
+Wherever you go, whatever country you visit, knowing and understanding its currency is a must.
+You’ll be better off when purchasing necessities, paying for meals and transportation, and so on.
+And don’t forget to tip!
+Giving a tip is an excellent way to express gratitude for the services and experience, either positively or negatively.
+Have an enjoyable trip and stay in the Philippines!

 Send Me Travel Suggestions, Tips, Destination Guides & VIP Freebies!

 52Stirs.com respects your privacy.
 You may manage your subscription or unsubscribe anytime at your convenience.